Kindergarten Readiness Checklist

 Social Skills

-Please pay attention if your kid is able to:
+Please pay attention if your kid can:

 • Interact with fellow kids.